ispysoftware/iSpy/README.md

 https://www.ispyconnect.com/download.aspx

 ## Compiling iSpy
-The 32 bit and 64 bit solutions require **Visual Studio 2015** or **Visual Studio 2017** to build.
+The solution requires **Visual Studio 2019** to build.
+Choose 32 or 64 bit version to build.

-For building the Setup project [Wix Toolset 3.10+](http://wixtoolset.org/) must be installed.
+For building the Setup project [Wix Toolset 3.11](http://wixtoolset.org/) must be installed.
 (Make sure you restart Visual Studio after installing)

 To build the full installer compile the Bootstrap32 or Bootstrap64 project If there is an error finding a merge module building the setup project then the merge modules are available in the Merge Modules directory

-Remove the signing post build event command as the code signing certificate is not part of the project.
+Remove the signing post build event command as the code signing certificate is not part of the source code of the project.

 If you have dll reference errors when building you may need to go into the DLLS folder and right-click - unblock the DLLs.
 (Windows Security issue)